As the weather forecast becomes more certain, we'll cancel tonight's meeting and combine our discussion on this chapter with chapter 11 in November.

 The Better Part

-by Rachael A. Keefe from her book of Lenten reflections, negotiating the shadows, p.
+A. Keefe from her book of Lenten reflections, negotiating the shadows, p.
 47-49

 Show me this path of life